ddev/ddev/docs/content/users/extend/custom-commands.md

 Usage: `## DBTypes: <type>`
 Example: `## DBTypes: postgres`

+### "`HostWorkingDir`" annotation (Container commands only)

+If your container command should run from the directory you are running the command in the host, add the `HostWorkingDir` annotation.

+Example: `## HostWorkingDir: true`

 ## Known Windows OS issues

 * **Line Endings**: If you are editing a custom command which will run in a container, it must have LF line endings (not traditional Windows CRLF line endings).
 Remember that a custom command in a container is a script that must execute in a Linux environment.